m-lamonaca/programming-notes/JavaScript/JavaScript.md

 typeof(x);  //returns the type of the variable x as a string
 ```

 The result of typeof null is "object".
-That’s wrong.
+That's wrong.
 It is an officially recognized error in typeof, kept for compatibility.
 Of course, null is not an object.
 It is a special value with a separate type of its own.
 So, again, this is an error in the language.